 Your bank, car dealer, future landlord: all these are people and businesses can ask you for permission to see your credit report.
 Why?
 To see whether you pay your bills on time.

 Content of a Credit Reports and How Long They Last

-A “credit report” is a document with various information about your financial situation.
+A “credit report” is a document with information about your financial situation.
 It identifies you, says what money you owe and says whether you pay your debts.

 A credit report contains this information:

 - personal information: name, current address, former addresses, date of birth, social insurance number, etc.

-- credit information: credit cards, credit lines, loans and mortgages, debts you’ve been unable to pay, etc.
+- credit information: credit cards, lines of credit, loans and mortgages, debts you’ve been unable to pay, etc.

 - banking information: bank accounts, cheques returned for lack of funds, etc.